plaid/plaid-link-android/README.md

 ### 3. Upgrade to Kotlin 1.8
 The Link Android SDK version of Kotlin has been upgraded to 1.8 and may need to be updated in your project.

-R8 and ProGuard rules are already bundled in our AAR and will be used automatically.

 # License
 ```